Archives

 Marking the Queen: Queens can be marked for $20ea

 Shipping: We do not ship these nucs.
-All orders for nucs must be picked-up at Harmony Hollow Apiary’s bee yard at Wolfsong Farm in Forney or Prosper by appointment.
+All orders for nucs must be picked-up at Harmony Hollow Apiary’s bee yard by appointment.
 Delivery and installation is available for a fee.

 Care of the Hive: Once you take your bees home, please be prepared to feed them constantly for a minimum of two weeks.
 They will need this syrup to eat while they are locating nectar in their new home.
 Once you have moved them into a hive body and put a feeder in place, please allow the bees to rest for a few days before examining the hive.
 They have had a traumatic move, twice, and they need some adjustment time before you open up the top and go through the frames.
 The queen may stop laying for a while as she adjusts to the new location so don’t panic if you think she isn’t laying immediately.
 Give her a week or so and then recheck the hive for eggs.
 Also consider that it is possible for the queen to be injured or killed or even lost when the frames of the nuc are moved into a permanent box.